reviewboard/rb-extension-pack/sub/README.md

 ## I installed the extension.
 Why isn't it working?

-Currently, this extension only works with a development install of Review Board.
-The HeaderActionHooks that the extension depends on will hopefully be backported to 1.7 soon, and then this extension will then be compatible with the release version of Review Board.
+Currently, this extension only works with Review Board 1.7.15 and higher.
+Make sure your Review Board instance is up to date.